-Copies of these forms are available from the school office.
+Copies of these forms are available from the school office

-The Head teacher/Centre Manager will countersign the report form before the original copy is sent to the CYPD's Health & Safety Section for a decision if the incident is to be reported to the HSE as required by RIDDOR.
+The Head teacher will countersign the report form before the original copy is sent to the CYPD's Health & Safety Section for a decision if the incident is to be reported to the HSE as required by RIDDOR.
 A copy should also be retained at the establishment.

-Individual accident report forms using Medical Tracker are used to record all minor incidents to children and young people and school staff.
+Individual accident report forms are used via Medical Tracker an online reporting and recording system to record all minor incidents to children and young people and school staff.
 More significant incidents and those involving visitors, contractors and members of the public must be reported to CYPD's Health & Safety Section using the forms described above.